 A TOUCH OF CLASSICAL PLUS, INC

 MAKE-UP LESSONS.
-Lessons may be made up within the month of the missed lesson, as long as you call in advance of missing the lesson.
+Lessons may be made up within the month of the missed lesson, as long as you call in advance (24 hours) of missing the lesson.
 No make ups for casually missed lessons.
-There are no make-up lessons during the 6-week summer session as you may sign up for the number of lessons you want.
+There are no make-up lessons during the 6-week summer session.
 Call in advance when you know you will miss.
 There are no make-up lessons for group classes unless the teacher has canceled.
 If the teacher has to cancel, classes will be made up automatically or a substitute teacher will be provided.
-Private lessons and groups are like other industries (i.e. ballet, sports program, gymnastics, even private school).
+Groups are like other industries (i.e. ballet, sports program, gymnastics, even private school).

 INCLEMENT WEATHER.
 Lessons canceled by the Music Studio because of severe weather will either be made up during the make-up week, or credited toward your next term’s invoice.